National Spiritualist Association of Churches: Structure

 The NSAC is a federation of state auxiliaries and local societies, organized by a national body of elected officers and trustees.
 Delegates representing the state and local bodies meet annually at a convention, at which they hold elections, make changes to the organization's constitution and by-laws, and otherwise conduct the business of the organization.
 The NSAC offers certifications and credentials for its Ministers, Commissioned Spiritualist Healers, Certified Mediums, and National Spiritualist Teachers.
-Coursework and exams for certifications are administered by the Morris Pratt Institute, the education branch of the NSAC.
+Coursework and exams for certifications are administered by the Morris Pratt Institute, an education auxiliary of the NSAC.

 Lyceums

-Lyceums are educational bodies within Spiritualist organizations that most often function like a children's Sunday School.
+Lyceums are educational bodies within Spiritualist organizations that mostly function like a Sunday School.
 In some Spiritualist organizations, they provide education and programming for children only and in others they are multigenerational.
-The NSAC Lyceums are primarily for children, are organized by local societies, and facilitated by the national association.
+The NSAC's Lyceums are organized by local societies and facilitated by the national association.

 The first Spiritualist Lyceum, Andrew Jackson Davis's Children's Progressive Lyceum, was organized in 1863, thirty-four years prior to the founding of the NSAC.
 Davis stressed the importance of a holistic approach to children's education, focusing on their healthy physical development, reasoning abilities, and "the unfolding of the social and spiritual affections."
 Delegates to the national convention elected the first National Superintendent of Lyceums in 1897.
 Since then, Lyceum leaders have continued to promote Davis's principles but they have generally abandoned his methods.